 Step 2: Apply a simple layer of your favorite boot polish (we love Effax Polish) all over the boot with a rag, except for the inside of the calf.
 If you apply polish to the inner calf, the leather will become too slick and make it harder to grip the saddle.

 Step 3: Let the boot polish dry completely.

 Step 4: Time to buff buff BUFF!
 Using either a buffing brush or towel, buff the polish in a back and forth or circular motion.
 This will turn the polish from dull to shiny!

 Step 5: Store your boots in a boot bag when not in use.
 This will keep them clean and protected until it’s time to ride again!
 Check out this cool one from Ariat.

 Following these steps, be prepared to see your reflection in your tall boots!
-While this process is time-consuming, it really makes a difference in the shine and longevity of your boots.
+While this process is time-consuming, it makes a difference in the shine and longevity of your boots.
 If you’re in a rush,Uraddoes make an instant shine polish that skips the buffing process altogether.
-But nothing tops some good old fashioned elbow grease!
+But nothing tops some good old-fashioned elbow grease!

-Just look at how my Mountain Horse Sovereign Field Boots turned out below--->
+Check out how my Mountain Horse Sovereign Field Boots turned out below⬇

-So get to buffing and feel free to comment below with some pictures of your shiny boots!
+So get to buffing and feel free to comment below and some pictures of your shiny boots!